erSubhashThapa/100daysofcode/r1-log.md

    I spent a while trying to figure out how to traverse through the highlighted words when I generate a snippet in emmet.
 But I couldn't find out anything.

-   For example, if I start typying here, it will automatically start writing over the first selection, `device width`.
+   For example, if I start typing here, it will automatically start writing over the first selection, `device width`.
 But what if I want to skip over to the last highlighted word, `Document` so I can add a title?
 Is there a way to skip to here on the keyboard?

    ![ScreenShot](log_imgs/emmet.png)